tc39/notes/meetings/2019-07/july-24.md

 WH: I agree with YK.
 I’m very confused about what just happened here.
 I have no idea what the backstory is and now I’m afraid to ask.

-MS: I think I’m being pretty clear about what my concern is.
+MLS: I think I’m being pretty clear about what my concern is.
 This was not shared ahead of time with the champions of the built-in modules proposal

 YK: It sounds like you think that the existence of this presentation is dangerous?

-MS: It seems like a shadow proposal—clearly we need to have guidelines about how built-in modules are written.
+MLS: It seems like a shadow proposal—clearly we need to have guidelines about how built-in modules are written.

 DD: I would rather discuss this one-on-one offline with you.
 We do not have a foundation of mutual trust needed for this to be a productive discussion.